feathr-ai/feathr/CONTRIBUTING.md

 If it's a simple bug fix(less than 20 lines) or documentation change, you can just submit your pull request(PR) without Github issues.
 For any other PRs, a Github issue is required.

-If you want to contribute something new and it's not tracked in exsiting Github issues, please create a new Github issue and the community will help review the idea.
+If you want to contribute something new and it's not tracked in existing Github issues, please create a new Github issue and the community will help review the idea.
 Please state `why` in your Github issue.
 If you already have a short design in mind, you can provide a one pager in the Github issue.
 If the idea in general make sense, then we can proceed to the design or development work.
 If the change is not small, an [RFC](https://en.wikipedia.org/wiki/Request_for_Comments) should be reviewed and approved by the team.

 If you have any feature request, please create a new Github issue and the community will collect your feature request and work on it.